Rohit-p138/gitproject1/README.md

 # gitproject1
-this is first as per learning purpose
+this is first as per learning purpose.